 Oh, hello there.
 I'm Amit.
 I'm currently an Assistant Professor at the University of Texas at Austin.
 My primary appointment is at the McCombs School of Business.
 I’m also affiliated with UT’s Psychology Department.
 I was previously a Postdoctoral Research Fellow in the Center for Decision Research at The University of Chicago's Booth School of Business.
 During my time there, I mainly focused on some fun experiments with Nick Epley.
 I received my Ph.D. from the Department of Psychology at Cornell University, where I worked with Tom Gilovich on topics related to consumer behavior, well-being, and judgment and decision-making.
 Before that, I received my A. B. in Psychology and Economics from Harvard University, working primarily with Dan Gilbert.

 I enjoy justifying the amount of money I spend on meals, live music, travel, and theater through rigorous scientific research.

 I do not especially enjoy updating this website.

-For media coverage of some of my work, see The Atlantic, Business Insider, Chicago Booth Review, CNN, Forbes, The Huffington Post, The New York Times, Newsy, PBS, Time Magazine, U.S. News & World Report, The Wall Street Journal, Chicago Booth Review (here and here), The International Business Times (here and here), The New York Times (here and here), NPR (here and here), Texas McCombs Big Ideas (here and here), Time Magazine (here and here), Business Insider (here and here and here), the Cornell Chronicle (here, here and here), New York Magazine (here, here, and here), or ScienceDaily (here, here and here).
+For media coverage of some of my work, see The Atlantic, BPS Research Digest, Chicago Booth Review, CNBC, CNN, Forbes, The Huffington Post, Inc, Newsy, Pacific Standard, PBS, Psychology Today, Quartz, Time Magazine, U.S. News & World Report, The Wall Street Journal, Chicago Booth Review (here and here), The International Business Times (here and here), The New York Times (here and here), NPR (here and here), Texas McCombs Big Ideas (here and here), Time Magazine (here and here), Business Insider (here and here and here), the Cornell Chronicle (here, here and here), New York Magazine (here, here, and here), or ScienceDaily (here, here and here).